 I have reviewed more than 10 British Airways Club Europe Business Class flights.
 If you travel around Europe on British Airways, their European Business Class is the highest class of travel offered on these short-haul flights.

-On European Business Class flights you get a hot towel before your drink and meal, a drink (or as many drinks as you like including alcohol) and a choice of meals delivered by less stressed more attentive air stewards.
+On European Business Class flights, you get a hot towel before your drink and meal, a drink (or as many drinks as you like, including alcohol), and a choice of meals delivered by less stressed, more attentive air stewards.
 The air hostesses are less stressed as they tend to be less busy than those battling with credit cards and the M&S food offering at the back of the cabin.
 It is always nice to be given a hot towel, a meal, and a drink during the flight.
-It helps to pass the time and if the food isn’t much good in the airport lounge, this is a nice way to fill yourself up.
+It helps to pass the time, and if the food isn’t very good in the airport lounge, this is a nice way to fill yourself up.

 Fly For Free On British Airways